"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Amita Barman and Dr. Pintu Sil.
+Amita Barman, Dr. Pintu Sil.
 Study of cardiovascular endurance and muscular strength endurance in relation to skin fold fat.
-International Journal of Physical Education, Sports and Health.
-2018; 5(2): 281-283.
+Int J Phys Educ Sports Health 2018;5(2):281-283.